eyenx/gursht/README.md

 {"LongUrl":"https://example.com/my/very/long/url","ShortUrl":"http://localhost/2eCRU"}%
 ```

-This will save the created short url into redis by mapping it with the long url as value.
+This will save the created short url by mapping it with the long url as value.

 Now, accessing your host with the newly created short url, will redirect you to the long one: